WeiHuang05/Weihuang05.github.io/index.md

 * 09/2022 Four papers are accepted by NeurIPS 2022 (CORE A*, CCF A), [Deep Architecture Connectivity Matters for Its Convergence: A Fine-Grained Analysis](https://arxiv.org/abs/2205.05662); [Deep Active Learning by Leveraging Training Dynamics](https://arxiv.org/abs/2110.08611)

+* 08/2022 One paper is accepted by Knowledge-Based Systems journal (IF: 8.664)

 * 05/2022 I am invited to serve as a reviewer for ICLR-2023 (CORE A*)

 * 03/2022 I am invited to serve as a reviewer for NeurIPS-2022 (CORE A*, CCF A)